TheDynomike/multi-job-facefusion-script/README.md

 This tool will not pass any configuration args to the underlying facefusion cli command.
 You must alter your facefusion.ini with your desired configuration.
 See the example facefusion.ini in this repo.

+You may use the example facefusion.ini in this repo by replacing the facefusion.ini file in your facefusion directory.

 # Setup

 Copy the multi_job.py file to your facefusion directory (should be same location as the run.py).